r0ss26/my-portfolio/README.md

 ![neumorphism-material](./docs/neumorphism-material.jpeg)

-*Visualisation of the difference between a neumorphic and material card*.
-[1]
+*Visualisation of the difference between a neumorphic and material card* [1].

 This style is accomplished by creating contrasting light and dark borders on opposing sides of an HTML component.
 This creates the illusion of a light source being shone from above.
 Altering which sides of the component are contrasting acts to modify the angle of this light source.